ecxod/gumicorn/docs/source/install.rst

 You can then install the latest version using::

-    $ sudo apt-get -t buster-backports install gunicorn
+    $ sudo apt-get -t buster-backports install gumicorn

 oldstable ("stretch")
 ---------------------

-While Debian releases newer than Stretch will give you gunicorn with Python 3 support no matter if you install the gunicorn or gunicorn3 package for Stretch you specifically have to install gunicorn3 to get Python 3 support.
+While Debian releases newer than Stretch will give you gumicorn with Python 3 support no matter if you install the gumicorn or gunicorn3 package for Stretch you specifically have to install gunicorn3 to get Python 3 support.

 The version of Gunicorn in the Debian_ "oldstable" distribution is 19.6.0